Teachers at the school expect my child to do his or her best.

 The Education Directorate directly manages our Heating Ventilation and Air Conditioning (HVAC), roof safety, building fire systems and lift and auto doors.

 Keeping our school environment safe is a community effort.
-Should you see anything that is of concern please let Cheryl or Nicole know straight away.
+Should you see anything that is of concern please let Emma or Nicole know straight away.

 My child feels safe at school.